simon-anders/htseq/trunk/doc/tour.rst

 ********************

 This tour demonstrates the
-functionality of HTSeq by performing a number of common analysis tasks, such as
+functionality of HTSeq by performing a number of common analysis tasks:

 - Getting statistical summaries about the base-call quality scores to study the data quality.